Space Summit West 2025

 The presenting author/person who submitted the abstract assumes full responsibility of the content of the abstract and we assume that all co-authors are aware of this content.
 Please note that your biography, summary and abstract may be used on this website and conference materials.

-Arun Sharma, Associate Professor, Cedars-Sinai Medical Center
+Arun Sharma, Director, Center for Space Medicine Research, Cedars-Sinai Medical Center

 Arun Sharma Biographical Sketch

 Dr. Arun Sharma, PhD is a stem cell biologist focusing on cardiovascular biology and space biosciences.
 He is an associate professor at Cedars-Sinai and is affiliated with the Board of Governors Regenerative Medicine Institute, the Smidt Heart Institute, the Cancer Institute, and the Department of Biomedical Sciences.
+He is the director of the Center for Space Medicine Research, and the director of the CIRM Shared Resources Laboratory at Cedars-Sinai.

 Sharma also has a unique background and interest in the space biosciences and investigates means by which stem cell biology can intersect with this emerging field.
 In 2016, Dr. Sharma led a project that sent human stem cell-derived heart cells to the International Space Station to study the effects of microgravity on human heart function, which was the first long-duration cell culture experiment in space.
 He remains an internationally-recognized leader in the space biosciences field, and his laboratory studies means of harnessing microgravity to manufacture unique biomaterials.